+The PILMOS application offers the possibility of supplying a contributed catalogue from which a VIMOS catalogue and simple simulated pre-image are generated.
 The PILMOS application includes instrumental calibration parameters that are continually monitored and will be updated with each release of the application (expected to be once per VLT period).
 Hence it is essential that you have the latest version of the PILMOS application.
-A link to the official USD Phase 2 page for downloading the PILMOS tool is available at: